Demographics of Russia: Historical fertility rates

 The total fertility rate is the number of children born to each woman.
 It is based on fairly good data for the entire period.
 Sources: Our World In Data and Gapminder Foundation.

-In many of the following years, Russia had the highest total fertility rate in the world.
-These elevated fertility rates did not lead to population growth due to the casualties of the Russian Revolution, the two world wars and political killings.
+In many of the years from 1843 to 1917, Russia had the highest total fertility rate in the world.
+These elevated fertility rates did not lead to population growth due to high mortality rate, the casualties of the Russian Revolution, the two world wars and to a lesser extent the political killings.